Thyroid cancer symptoms

-- swollen lymph glands (lymph nodes) in the neck (the lymph nodes may slowly grow in size over months or years).
+- swollen lymph nodes in the neck (which may slowly grow over months or years)

-Although a painless lump in the neck is a typical sign of thyroid cancer, thyroid lumps (nodules) are common and turn out to be benign in 90% of adults.
+Even though a painless lump in the neck is a typical sign of thyroid cancer, around 90% of painless lumps found in adults aren’t cancer.

-Having an underactive or overactive thyroid (hypothyroidism or hyperthyroidism) is not typically a sign of thyroid cancer.
+Having an underactive thyroid (hypothyroidism) or overactive thyroid (hyperthyroidism) is not usually a sign of thyroid cancer.

 View the Cancer Council NSW editorial policy.